unparalleled-js/docs-1/workbot-for-workplace/workbot-triggers.md

         <tr>
             <td>Options</td>
             <td>
-              Comma-separated list of options, e.g. <b>APPROVED, REJECTED, EXPIRED</b>.
-If the display name and athe value are different, separate the two by a colon, e.g. <b>High:1,Medium:2,Low:3</b>.
+              If the display name and the value are different, separate the two by a colon, e.g. <b>High:1,Medium:2,Low:3</b>.
             </td>
         </tr>
     </tbody>